jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 - **funcX**: The function to be called when **EVENT_NAME** occurs and **guard_func** returns `true`.
 - **funcX_param**: Optional comma-separated parameters for **funcX**.

 The curly braces `{}` can be omitted if there’s only one function call.
-Semicolons and line breaks between functions are also optional."
+Semicolons and line breaks between functions are also optional.

 In Cgen, guards are conditions that control whether a transition or action should occur when an event is received.
 They are essentially if-statements that check certain conditions before executing a transition.

 Each event handler can have its own guard, and multiple handlers for the same event can each have a different guard.
 If more than one handler with guards matches an event, only one of the guards that evaluates as `true` will be executed.
-Cgen doesn’t guarantee any specific order for guard evaluations.
+Cgen doesn’t guarantee a specific order for guard evaluations, only that guards within a state’s body are evaluated before transition guards.

 There can also be guards that aren’t linked to any specific event.
 These are known as *completion guards* and are evaluated after any event that doesn’t lead to a state transition.
 If a completion guard’s condition is met, it can trigger actions or transitions on its own, helping manage cases where further checks or cleanups are needed after regular event handling.